7 Period Tracker Apps We Use Every Day

 A period tracker app can help you track your flow, understand when you're at your most fertile, and plan for the dreaded symptoms that may or may not come along with your period.
 But the app store gets more crowded daily; So you might be wondering, what's the best period tracker for me?
 Before you download 100 different apps onto your phone, here's what you need to know.

 We are not affiliated with any of the following period trackers.
 The following reviews were written by the Casco Cup staff based on our experience and do not serve as medical advice.
 If you have any questions or concerns about your flow or are trying to conceive, please speak with your doctor.

 Why Use a Period Tracker or Calendar?

 There is so much to know about your period.
 When should I expect which symptoms?
 Is spotting normal for me?
+How long does a period last?
 If I'm trying to conceive, what do I need to know about my cycle?
 What days do I have the heaviest flow, and which are lighter?
 The list goes on.

 A great place to start, whether or not you're a menstrual cup user, is with a period tracker app.
 Most take the form of applications you download, often for free, on your phone.